BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 In this part of the pipeline different steps are executed at individual library.
 For each matrix, the following steps are done:

 1) Filtering cells based on the knee plot.
-This standard single-cell RNA-seq quality control is used to determine a threshold for considering cells valid for analysis, as examplified below for the library SRX3815587:
+This standard single-cell RNA-seq quality control is used to determine a threshold for considering cells valid for analysis, as exemplified below for the library SRX3815587:

 <table>
   <tr>